Phillipjp/kafka-beginner-guide/readme.md

 NOTE: If you did not install kafka with brew `zookeeper-server-start`, `kafka-server-start` and any other Kafka commands need a `.sh` at the end.

+## Setting up Elasticsearch
+- You can start up a free hosted Elasticsearch cluster here https://bonsai.io/
+- Click 'Sign Up` and follow the instructions.
+- You will need to manually add the `twitter` index to the cluster before running the consumer.

 ## Running the Kafka Producer
-- Run Kafka producer by running the the Main in the `tutorial2` package.
+- Run Kafka producer by running the the Main in the `tutorial2` package in the `kafka-producer-twitter` module.
 - If you want to change the search terms for the tweets being polled change the value for the `terms` variable.